Barrel-aged beer: Wine barrel ageing

 In another wine region in Virginia, Brian Nelson, the head brewer at Hardywood Park Craft Brewery said: "Our goal with our wine barrel-aged beer is to promote the actual wine character to add to the already complex flavours and aromas in the beer.
 We look for fresh wine barrels that complement the style of beer that we want to age."

-Allagash's Brewing's Coolship range of beers are sponaneously fermented and aged in French oak wine barrels, for one to three years.
+Allagash's Brewing's Coolship range of beers are spontaneously fermented and aged in French oak wine barrels, for one to three years.
 "Coolship Cerise" is pale red in colour, after being aged on cherries for six months.